-According to EU data, EU and member state support to Ukraine as of January 2024 totaled roughly €71 billion in military, financial, humanitarian, and emergency assistance; when €17 billion in EU funding to help Ukrainian refugees in member states is added, total EU support reaches over €88 billion.
-(U.S. dollar figures are slightly higher at the current €1:\$1.07 exchange rate.)
+According to EU data, EU and member state support to Ukraine as of late March 2024 totaled nearly €81 billion in military, financial, humanitarian, and emergency assistance; when €17 billion in EU funding to help Ukrainian refugees in member states is added, total EU support reaches almost €98 billion.
+(U.S. dollar figures are slightly higher at the current €1:\$1.08 exchange rate.)

 Financial and Other Aid.
-In 2022 and 2023, the EU, its member states, and European financial institutions collectively committed €43.3 billion in financial, humanitarian, and emergency aid for Ukraine, including
+Since 2022, the EU, its member states, and European financial institutions have collectively made available €47.9 billion in financial, humanitarian, and emergency aid for Ukraine, including

-- $\notin$ 11.5 billion provided or guaranteed by the EU budget in 2022. - €18 billion in EU financial assistance for 2023 (in the form of favorable loans). - $\in$ 12.2 billion from member states.
+- €11.6 billion provided or guaranteed by the EU budget in 2022. - €18 billion in EU financial assistance for 2023 (in the form of favorable loans). - €12.2 billion from member states.

-In February 2024, EU leaders approved €50 billion in new financial assistance (€33 billion in loans and €17 billion in grants) for the 2024-2027 period.
-The EU also coordinates the delivery of in-kind emergency supplies to Ukraine and is taking steps to allow financial proceeds from frozen Russian assets to be used to support Ukraine's reconstruction.
+In February 2024, EU leaders approved €50 billion in new financial assistance (€33 billion in loans and €17 billion in grants) for the 2024-2027 period, provided through a new Ukraine Facility (the first €4.5 billion was disbursed in March 2024).
+The EU also coordinates the delivery of in-kind emergency supplies to Ukraine.

 Military Assistance.
-Through its European Peace Facility (EPF), the EU has committed $\notin 6.1$ billion to date in military assistance financing for Ukraine, including $\notin 3.1$ billion for lethal equipment, $\notin 380$ million for nonlethal supplies, and $\notin 2$ billion to provide Ukraine with 1 million rounds of ammunition (either from member state stocks or through joint procurement, but production challenges exist).
-Member governments may be reimbursed from the EPF for assistance provided.
-The EU is considering EPF reforms and additional EPF funding for Ukraine.
+Through its European Peace Facility (EPF), the EU has committed €11.1 billion to date in military assistance financing for Ukraine, including

+- A new €5 billion Ukraine Assistance Fund (approved in March 2024). - €3.6 billion (consisting of €3.1 billion for lethal equipment and €380 million for nonlethal supplies) between February 2022 and February 2023. - €2 billion for 1 million rounds of ammunition (either from member state stocks or through joint procurement, but production challenges exist).

 The EU also established a training mission for Ukraine's armed forces.
-As of January 2024, the EU estimates members' bilateral military support to Ukraine is around $\notin 22$ billion.
+As of March 2024, the EU estimates members' bilateral military support to Ukraine is around €22 billion.